adlnet/xAPI-Spec/xAPI-About.md

 - Adding Attachments
 - Activity metadata is now stored as JSON rather than XML
 - Changes to voiding Statements
-- Clarification and naming of the Document APIs (now Document Resources)
+- Clarification and naming of the Document APIs (later renamed to Document Resources)
 - Changes to querying the Statement API
 - Signed Statements